cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/a_kiss_before_christmas_2021.md

 description = """Ethan, always the nice guy, wakes up in a new reality at Christmas.
 Initially, he is enthralled with his new life but soon realizes that it's not what he thought it would be."""

 [taxonomies]
-xmas_genres = ['TV Movie', 'Comedy', 'Romance', 'Drama', 'Hallmark']
+xmas_genres = ['Drama', 'Romance', 'TV Movie', 'Hallmark', 'Comedy']

 [extra]
 film_url = """https://letterboxd.com/film/a-kiss-before-christmas/"""